-The General Data Protection Regulation (GDPR) will come into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) has been in force since 25 May 2018.
 Whenever you work with personal data, you have to record what happens to this data.
 The university will support you in working in a privacy-proof way.

 From 25 May 2018, all European organisations must comply with a new law: the GDPR.
 The GDPR’s Dutch name is the Algemene Verordening Gegevensbescherming (AVG).

 The core concept of the new law is “personal data”.
 Whenever you work with personal data, you must be able to explain clearly, fully and in simple terms what happens to the data within an organisation, and how it is processed.
 You must record this in the data processing register.

 - What you should do if unauthorised people gain access to data.

 - How to tell if you are processing information with a high level of risk to privacy.